 Fly Fish Coeur d'Alene River

-We operate walk and wade trips on the upper reaches of the North Fork of the Coeur d'Alene.
+They operate walk and wade trips on the upper reaches of the North Fork of the Coeur d'Alene.
 There are also several remote feeder streams, including TeePee and Independence Creeks, which offer excellent walk and wade fly fishing for over-sized Cutthroat.
-We are proud to offer guests the exclusive opportunity to float the upper stretch of the Coeur d'Alene.
+These guides are proud to offer guests the exclusive opportunity to float the upper stretch of the Coeur d'Alene.